Do Narcissists Have Empathy (Truth About Narc-Empaths)

 By the way, the word “empath” is highly looked down upon by psychologists.
 What comes close is Highly Sensitive Persons (HSPs).

-Judith Orloff, the author of Thriving as an Empath: 365 Days of Self-Care for Sensitive People, defines empaths as “emotional sponges” who absorb the world’s joys and stresses.
+Judith Orloff, who wrote Thriving as an Empath: 365 Days of Self-Care for Sensitive People, says empaths are “emotional sponges” who absorb the world’s joys and stresses.
 She says empaths lack barriers (that most of us have and use) to shield themselves from emotional over-stimulation.

 5 FAQs on Narcissism and Empathy